 Saints Row IV: The Boss may have beaten countless numbers of gangsters, policemen, even a State Sec with futuristic weapons, but nothing prepares them for a massive alien overlord with superpowers.
 The Boss tries, oh do they put up a fight, but once Zinyak decides to stop playing around and use his powers the first fight quickly becomes a Curb-Stomp Battle in the villain's favour.

-Angela's prologue has her trekking through the aptly named Sub Zero Snowfield... in a highly Stripperiffic leotard.
-She doesn't get ten minutes in before she starts coming down with hypothermia.
+Angela's prologue has her thrown into the aptly named Sub Zero Snowfield wearing nothing but a highly Stripperiffic leotard.
+Less than ten minutes later, she starts coming down with hypothermia.

 In contrast to the Lovable Rogue type of mercenary, Duran is loud, brutish, uncouth, and smells bad.
 Also, the first time Duran goes up against the Red Wizard, he gets curbstomped, because Duran's never faced anyone who uses magic before.

-Kevin can transform into a werewolf and kick major amounts of ass, but he can't control it, and the first time he transforms, he kills his beloved pet.
+Kevin can transform into a werewolf and kick major amounts of ass, but he can't control it.
+The first time he transforms, Kevin kills his beloved pet Carl (or so he thinks), and spends the rest of the game hating his power.

 Lise is a Badass Princess, but she's not a One-Man Army.
 When raiders invade her kingdom, kill her people and kidnap her brother, she has to run in order to find help.
 She also never gets a chance to go on a Roaring Rampage of Revenge, instead having to find ways to stop the plans of the Big Bad while putting her kingdom's reconstruction on hold.